alomarramaa/rateit/README.md

 ### Dependencies

 The setup might require setting up a virtual machine for that you will need to download and install VirtualBox:
-In addition, you might need to download the LOUD virtual machine LOUD Ubuntu
+In addition, you might need to download the LOUD Virtual Machine LOUD Ubuntu
 IMPORTANT: The ova files is about 7.2 GB and can take a significant amount of time to download.
-Once againn this might not be needed but worked for us when accessing the project
+Once again this might not be needed but worked for us when accessing the project

 ### Installing